 Slide-ins are also designed to slightly overlap the countertop on either side, which results in a seamless blend from counter to stove.
 This creates a built-in, custom look—not to mention the fact that clean-up is easy and there won't be drips and spills down the side of your range.

 Today's slide-in ranges are a modern and stylish choice for well designed kitchens that showcase the clean lines of intentional design.
 In this article, we'll take a look at what to consider when diving deeper into the world of slide-in ranges.
+We also prepared a video review to accompany this article so you have the visuals to help you make the most informed decision for your kitchen.

 PRO TIP - Make sure to contact our staff at (888) 714-4938 to inquire about exclusive savings on all slide-in ranges.